y-a-v-a/node-gd/README.md

 #### gd.Image#colorTransparent(color)
 ### Effects
 #### gd.Image#toGrayscale()
 Remove all color from an image and create a grayscaled image.
+Only available from libgd2 version 2.1.x.
 #### gd.Image#gaussianBlur()
 Apply gaussian blur.
 Can by applied multiple times to an image to get more blur.
 #### gd.Image#negate()